New York Academy of Sciences: Publications

-Annals of the New York Academy of Sciences (first published as Annals of the Lyceum of Natural History in 1823) is one of the oldest continuously published scientific journals in the United States.
-Annals is an international science journal published monthly in many areas of science, though predominantly the biological sciences.
-Each issue presents original research articles and/or commissioned reviews, commentary, and perspective articles.
-Annals is a hybrid journal—i.e., it is available by subscription from John Wiley & Sons and over 30% of individual papers are freely available via Creative Commons licenses.
-The journal is rigorously peer-reviewed and was ranked 13 out of 73 journals in the Multidisciplinary Sciences category by the 2020 Journal Citation Reports™ (Clarivate Analytics).
+Annals of the New York Academy of Sciences is one of the oldest continuously published scientific journals in the United States.
+Annals is peer-reviewed and published monthly in many areas of science, though predominantly the biological sciences.
+The journal was ranked 13 out of 73 journals in the Multidisciplinary Sciences category by the 2020 Journal Citation Reports™ (Clarivate Analytics).

-Transactions of the New York Academy of Sciences is a historical publication of the academy.
-Published as two series (Series 1, volumes 1–16, 1881–1897, and Series 2, volumes 1–41, 1938–1983), Transactions presents scholarly and scientific proceedings of the various Academy scientific “Sections” (e.g., Section of Anthropology, Biology, Physics and Chemistry, Oceanography and Meteorology, Mathematics and Engineering, Geology and Mineralogy, and several others) and of other scientific events and proceedings at the academy.

-The Sciences was a popular science magazine published by the academy from 1961 to 2001.
-It bridged the sciences and culture, winning seven National Magazine Awards.
+The Sciences magazine published by the academy from 1961 to 2001 bridged the sciences and culture and received seven National Magazine Awards.

 Over the past 15 years, these seminal publications, as well as the academy's archive, were digitized.